Personifications of death: Spanish Latin America

 Our Lady of the Holy Death (Santa Muerte) is a female deity or folk saint of Mexican folk religion, whose popularity has been growing in Mexico and the United States in recent years.
 Since the pre-Columbian era, Mexican culture has maintained a certain reverence towards death, as seen in the widespread commemoration of the Day of the Dead.
 La Calavera Catrina, a character symbolizing death, is also an icon of the Mexican Day of the Dead.

-San La Muerte (Saint Death) is a skeletal folk saint venerated in Paraguay, northeast Argentina.
+San La Muerte (lit.
+'Saint Death') is a skeletal folk saint venerated in Paraguay, northeast Argentina.
 As the result of internal migration in Argentina since the 1960s, the veneration of San La Muerte has been extended to Greater Buenos Aires and the national prison system as well.
 Saint Death is depicted as a male skeleton figure usually holding a scythe.
-Although the Catholic Church in Mexico has attacked the devotion of Saint Death as a tradition that mixes paganism with Christianity and is contrary to the Christian belief of Christ defeating death, many devotees consider the veneration of San La Muerte as being part of their Catholic faith.
+Although the Catholic Church in Mexico has attacked the devotion of Saint Death as a tradition that mixes paganism with Christianity and is contrary to the Christian belief of Jesus defeating death, many devotees consider the veneration of San La Muerte as being part of their Catholic faith.
 The rituals connected and powers ascribed to San La Muerte are very similar to those of Santa Muerte; the resemblance between their names, however, is coincidental.

 In Guatemala, San Pascualito is a skeletal folk saint venerated as "King of the Graveyard."
 He is depicted as a skeletal figure with a scythe, sometimes wearing a cape and crown.
 He is associated with death and the curing of diseases.

 In Haitian Vodou, the Gede are a family of spirits that embody death and fertility.
 The most well-known of these spirits is Baron Samedi.

 South America

-In the African-South American religion Umbanda originated at the start of the XX century in Brazil, the orixá Omolu personifies sickness and death as well as healing.
+In the Afro-American religion Umbanda, which originated at the start of the twentieth century in Brazil, the orixá Omolu personifies sickness, death, as well as healing.
 The image of the death is also associated with Exu, lord of the crossroads, who rules cemeteries and the hour of midnight.